matthewjwoodruff/summaries/summaries/ejor.md

 Bibliography
 ============

 Fonseca, Carlos M, Luis Paquete, and Manuel López-Ibánez.
 2006.
-“An Improved Dimension-Sweep Algorithm for the Hypervolume Indicator.”
+“An Improved Dimension-sweep Algorithm for the Hypervolume Indicator.”
 In *IEEE Congress on Evolutionary Computation, 2006.
 (CEC 2006)*, 1157–1163.
 IEEE.

 License
 =======